 - Wisconsin DOR: Sales and Use Tax FAQs

-If you have any questions, you can contact the Wisconsin Department of Revenue at 608-266-2776.
+And if you have any questions about whether you need a Seller’s Permit, you can contact the Wisconsin Department of Revenue at 608-266-2776.

 Tip: Save time by hiring an expert.
 We recommend using TaxJar.
 They'll help you register for, collect, and pay sales tax.

-Yes, you have to pay an annual LLC fee by filing a Wisconsin LLC Annual Report every year.
+Yes, all Wisconsin LLCs have to pay an annual fee by filing a Wisconsin LLC Annual Report every year.
 This is separate from the federal, state, and local taxes that you pay.

 The LLC Annual Report is filed with the Wisconsin Department of Financial Institutions.
 It is not a tax paid to the Wisconsin Department of Revenue.